 Never tell the students the solutions to their assigned problems or make them feel incompetent.
 If it appears that a large amount of your time may be required by one student during the lab/tutorial session or office hours, an appointment should be made to meet this student outside of the scheduled sessions/office hours.
 This will ensure equal access time for all students during the scheduled period.

 ISAs/IAs with this duty are required to maintain regular consulting hours to provide help for students.
-The IS Coordinator will inform you of the minimum number of weekly consulting hours.
-All consulting hours are held in the CS Consulting Centre MC4065.
+The ISC or instructor will inform you of the minimum number of weekly consulting hours.
+In-person consulting hours should be held in the CS Consulting Centre MC4065; please contact your ISC or Daniel Huab to get key access.
+Some courses may hold office hours virtually.

-Some courses have established newsgroups/Piazza for answering students' questions and posting important pieces of information for the students, such as corrections to assignments.
-It is the ISA/IA's responsibility to update and respond to these newsgroups.
-It is the TA's responsibility to read them regularly and contribute any comments they have to the ISAs/IAs.
+Some courses have established discussion forums (e.g. Piazza, edX) for answering students' questions and posting important pieces of information for the students, such as corrections to assignments.
+It may be the IAs/TAs responsibility to monitor, update, and respond to students on these discussion boards.

 For courses with scheduled tutorials, the ISA or IA may be required to prepare for and conduct the tutorial session.
 Additional training will be provided at the start of the term for ISAs and IAs who are assigned tutorials.
 In some cases, a model tutorial is conducted by an experienced course staff member; staff should attend this session as part of the preparation for their own tutorials.